-Junior Achievement of Kansas is considered one of the best JA programs in the country.
+Junior Achievement of Kansas is considered one of the best Junior Achievement (JA) programs in the country.
 Through JA, grade school and middle school students learn about business, personal finance, and free enterprise.
 This year over 21,000 children in Northeast Kansas participated in JA classes.
 43% of all school age children in Shawnee County will have had a JA project in their classroom this year.
 More than 1,800 children in 88 Topeka classrooms learned about economics from Washburn School of Business students.

 While some students teach a section or two to earn extra credit for a class, many others simply do it as part of their commitment towards community service.
 In addition to teaching classes, many members of Washburn student organizations serve as volunteers at the annual JA Auction and the JA Topeka Business Hall of Fame Gala Dinner.